 Submitting your work

-Articles can either be submitted by ambitious students themselves, or by teachers who consider a work to be of such academic quality that it should be published in Shilin.
+Articles can either be submitted by ambitious students themselves, or by teachers who consider a work to be of such an academic quality that it qualifies to be published in Shilin.
 After submission, articles go through several rounds of peer review and selection.
 The procedure for peer review and selection is explained below.

 Submitting your article can be done by sending your original research paper or thesis by email to firstname.lastname@example.org.
-Please send your work in docx format, and please include the name and email address of your supervisor when sending your work to us, as well as the grade obtained.
+Please send your work in docx format, and please include the name and email address of your supervisor when sending your work to us, as well as the received grade.
 Submitting your article means formally accepting and complying with our editorial guidelines and the procedures explained below.

 Shilin receives more high-quality articles than it can publish.
 Even if your work is of outstanding quality, it may be rejected due to other works that better fit our current edition.
 Selection is based on:

 Originality: Shilin looks for academic work that presents new angles, insights and therefore contributes to the existing body of literature.
 This is Shilin’s primary goal: giving outstanding students the opportunity to share their original research.